slancheros/frubana/README.md

 For that we use the remove_leaves_in_path(path, i, j).
 What this method does is to verify that every element on the path list has a link towards j.
 If there is an element that does not have that link, it means is a *leaf* to this list and should be removed.
 In this case, this a different *leaf* concept than that used in the tree search.

+Anyway, hope you enjoy my implementation!
+Thank you :)